We The Thin Skinned: The Public and The Media

 "...Mr.
 Bush, I hate to break it to you six and a half years after you yoked this nation and your place in history to the wrong war, in the wrong place, against the wrong people, but the war in Iraq is not about you. . .
 It is not, Mr. Bush, about your golf game! "

-Olbermann finally counseled Bush to "shut the hell up" on future golf questions.
+Olbermann counseled Bush to "shut the hell up" on future golf questions.
 As the New Yorker describes the episode, when challenged ahead of the broadcast by the show's producers about the divisiveness of "shut the hell up", Olbermann responded that he favored "shut the f_ck up" but had censored his ending.

 The president was out of sync with the nation's mood on golf vis-a-vis Iraq.
 In 2008, the public, once reticent about invading Iraq and putty in the Bush's hands, expresses moral outrage about the US state of affairs.
 4000 deaths?
 How dare Bush think about golf!

-Manhattan's Tasteless, Meanspirited, Malignant Rag
+Manhattan's Tasteless, Meanspirited, Malignant Rag: The New Yorker and the Obamas

 Moral outrage of a milder sort arose over the New Yorker cover showing Barack Obama in "what many [Americans] see as 'Muslim clothing'", as Al Jazeera put it, standing with his wife in front of a fireplace with a burning flag.
 Only a couple of years earlier the country expressed bewilderment when European Muslims protested Danish cartoons featuring Muhammad.
 In response, the US shh-shhed so as not to inflame, while parading its tolerant, liberal sensibilities to the world.
 Yet last week the US population became apoplectic, in its own little way, over the cartoon of Obama.

-Then abruptly he found himself plunked unceremoniously in a distant place, explaining defensively to his now disenchanted "18-to-24 readership [that] grew by 24 per cent and 25-to-34 readership [that] rose 52 per cent", how the New Yorker publishes pages and pages non-offensive journalism about Obama too.
+Then abruptly Remnick found himself plunked unceremoniously in a distant place, explaining defensively to his now disenchanted "18-to-24 readership [that] grew by 24 per cent and 25-to-34 readership [that] rose 52 per cent", how the New Yorker publishes pages and pages non-offensive journalism about Obama too.
 His audience called the cover a despicable and not-at-all-amusing attempt at satire, a "angry, hateful, violent and unpatriotic", "most malignant, vicious", "tasteless", and "mean spirited" cartoon.
 One befuddled commenter mistook the magazine for the New York Post.

 The audience predicted that the likes of Rush Limbaugh would use the cartoon to promote malevolent myths about Obama and doom his campaign.
 But nobody died and nobody lost a campaign, so what gives?
 Maybe the outraged wanted to guard the naive against exposure to incorrect images?
 Protect Obama, the fragile flower?
 Did they read the article?

 In the flurry of discontent, few said anything about the 14,600 word essay on Barack Obama inside the cover.
 The profile detailed Obama's deliberate navigation through rough and tumble world of Chicago and Illinois politics.
-It firmly dispelled the message everyone thought everyone else would get from the cover with an extensive reporting on Obama's history, concluding: "Perhaps the greatest misconception about Barack Obama is that he is some sort of anti-establishment revolutionary.
-Rather, every stage of his political career has been marked by an eagerness to accommodate himself to existing institutions..."
-The article (and the cover's roiling aftermath) brought the spot-on satire into sharp relief.
+It firmly dispelled the message everyone thought everyone else would get from the cover with an extensive reporting on Obama's history, concluding:

 I sometimes find these adrenaline frenzied episodes enthralling compared to the drama under the much dimmer science limelight, where for better or worse, humor and satire are dished out in miserly portions.
 Like politics, the biggest breaches in real science can get only sporadic fleeting attention.
 But oh how the small science tiffs inspire big (embarrassing) headlines about itty-bitty squabbles where the stakes are squeamishly low.